Adeshwasane04/JavaForBackend/README.md

 It acts like a contract:
 Any class that extends the abstract class must provide an implementation for the abstract methods.

+### Some important points about abstract class

+-> We use abstract keyword to create abstract classs and the abstract method -> An abstract method does not have any implementation (method body) -> A class containaing abstract method should be abstract -> We cannot create a object for the abstract class
+-> TO immplement the feature of the abstrct class , we inherit subclasses from it and create a object of the subclasses -> A subclass must be override all abstarct method of an abstrct class.
+-> *important* we can access the static atttributes and the method of an abstrct claass using the reference of abstrct class